starship/starship/docs/pt-BR/config/README.md

 | symbol   |         | Espelha o valor da opção `symbol` |
 | style    |         | Espelha o valor da opção `style`  |

-Note que `version` não está no formato padrão.

 ### Comandos

 A opção `commands` aceita uma lista de comandos para determinar a versão e o nome do compilador.

 Each command is represented as a list of the executable name, followed by its arguments, usually something like `['mycpp', '--version']`.
 Starship tentará executar cada comando até que obtenha um resultado no STDOUT.

-If a C++ compiler is not supported by this module, you can request it by [raising an issue on GitHub](https://github.com/starship/starship/).
+If a C++ compiler is not supported by this module, you can request it by [raising an issue on GitHub](https://github.com/starship/starship/issues/new/choose).

 ### Exemplo